Mussels with Garlic and Wine has been a favorite dish of both the Loon and me for many, many years.

-- In a large saute pan (it will need a lid, a Dutch oven works well), heat 1 tablespoon of the olive oil.
+- In a large saucepan, heat 1 tablespoon of the olive oil.

 - Add pancetta and cook until crispy, about 5 - 8 minutes.

-- Add garlic and herbs and saute for about 1 minute.
+- Add another dash of olive oil to the pan.
+Add garlic and herbs and saute for about 1 minute.

-- Add mussels and white wine, cover the pot, and steam until the mussels open, about 5 - 7 minutes.
+- Add mussels and white wine, cover the pan, and steam until the mussels open, about 7 minutes.

-- Add heavy cream, butter, lemon, salt and pepper, and red pepper flakes - stir with a wooden spoon to incorporate.
+- Carefully remove the lid, and add heavy cream, butter, lemon, salt and pepper, and red pepper flakes - stir with a wooden spoon to incorporate.

 - Garnish with parsley, plus another small pinch of salt, pepper and red pepper flakes.

 - Serve with toasted bread.

 UPDATE NOTE: This recipe was originally posted in April, 2015, but was updated with new images, video and slight tweaks to the recipe in August, 2019.